Iran shrine stabbing kills cleric, wounds two others

 "A man stabbed three Shiite clerics with knives, killing one and wounding two others," said the governor of Khorasan Razavi province, Yaghoub-Ali Nazari, adding that "one of the injured is in serious condition".

+Fars released a picture of the three victims seated together in Mashhad, naming them only as Aslani, Pakdaman and Daraei, without specifying which one was killed.

-The assailant struck as large crowds of worshippers had gathered in the courtyard of the shrine of Imam Reza, of one of the most revered figures in Shiite Islam.
+The assailant struck on the third day in Iran of the Muslim holy month of Ramadan as large crowds of worshippers had gathered in the courtyard of the shrine of Imam Reza, one of the most revered figures in Shiite Islam.

 "Preliminary investigations show that the attacker committed this action under the influence of takfiri currents," Nazari added.